victoroalvarez/shell-aware/README.md

 ```

 ## Directories

 * home - Contains dotfiles & configurations.
 * packages-lists - List of packages for required for Debian Linux & other Linux distributions.
 * screenshots - Screenshots of the desktop environment.
 * shellscripts - Shellscripts meant to be linked into the $HOME/bin directory.

-## Add 'acentos y tildes' from the spanish language
+## Add 'acentos y tildes' from the spanish language on Debian

+Note: I currently use Arch Linux & not Debian.
 This can by achieve by running:

 ```